FormidableLabs/nextjs-serverless-demo/README.md

 - [nextjs-fargate-demo](https://github.com/FormidableLabs/nextjs-fargate-demo): We deploy the same Next.js application.
 - [aws-lambda-serverless-reference][]: The CloudFormation/Terraform infrastructure approach is basically identical to our reference Serverless project.

+### Goals

 The main goals of this demo project are as follows:

 1. **Slim down a Next.js Lambda deployment**: The Next.js `target: "serverless"` Node.js outputs are huge.
 Like really, really big because **each page** contains **all the dependencies**.
 This project adds a custom externals handler to filter out almost all dependencies in `node_modules` and leave those as normal `require()` calls, thus dramatically decreasing the `pages` bundle sizes.
 The `node_modules` dependencies are included via `serverless-jetpack` trace mode to keep things tight.

+    If you want to see the difference, we've got an environment variable to skip the Node.js package external excludes, producing default bundles with tons of code per page.
+Try out the following to see (1) the size of the zip bundle and number of individual files in the zip, and a separate command to see (2) the size of the unzipped index page bundle.

+    ```sh
+    # Slimmer with packages in real node_modules and not bundle.
+    $ yarn clean && yarn build && yarn lambda:sls package --report
+    $ du -sh .serverless/blog.zip && zipinfo .serverless/blog.zip | wc -l
+    2.1M	.serverless/blog.zip
+    1241
+    $ du -sh .next/serverless/pages/index.js
+    52K	.next/serverless/pages/index.js

+    # Bigger with packages in each page bundle
+    $ yarn clean && NEXT_SKIP_EXTERNALS=true yarn build && yarn lambda:sls package --report
+    $ du -sh .serverless/blog.zip && zipinfo .serverless/blog.zip | wc -l
+    4.0M	.serverless/blog.zip
+    293
+    $ du -sh .next/serverless/pages/index.js
+    2.7M	.next/serverless/pages/index.js
+    ```

+    > ℹ️ **Note**: For a full optimization we'd probably want to see if we could split out application code that is shared across pages as well.
+For now, we're avoiding a big chunk of `node_modules`, which has a good punch for just 3 actual pages (plus supporting boilerplate).

 2. **Single Lambda/APIGW proxy**: `TODO(ROUTING): INSERT_NOTES`

+### Caveats

 Some caveats: